massbitprotocol/massbitroute_gateway/README.md

 Currently, we only support Ubuntu 20.04 x64 with a minimum requirement of 4 vCPU and 4G RAM, 40GB free space

-All command require `root` permission.
+All commands require `root` permission.

 ### Public IP Address